Vlemert/yarfl/README.md

 #### dirty

-Opposite of pristine.
-True if _any_ field in the form is dirty, false otherwise.

-#### pristine

-Opposite of dirty.
-True if _all_ fields in the form are pristine, false otherwise.
+True if the current values of the form are not deep equal to the initial values, false otherwise.